pingidentity/pingidentity-devops-getting-started/docs/how-to/upgradePingAccess.md

 ### Export the configuration as a data.json file

-Once your cluster is healthy export the configuration as a json file and add it to your server profile so the start-up-deployer can use it to configure your upgraded PingAccess.
+After your cluster is healthy, export the configuration as a json file and add it to your server profile so the start-up-deployer can use it to configure your upgraded PingAccess.

 ```
 $ curl -k -u Administrator:2FederateM0re -H "X-Xsrf-Header: PingAccess" https://pa-upgrade-pingaccess-admin.ping-devops.com/pa-admin-api/v3/config/export >~/<insert path to server profile here>/pingaccess/instance/data/data.json